-8 Driving Laws You Didn’t Know You Could Break in Summer< Back to blog
+8 Driving Laws You Didn’t Know You Could Break in a Heatwave< Back to blog

 But did you know you could be breaking the law?
 Drivers risk an unlimited fine, 11 penalty points, a ban or even 10 years in prison in the heatwave.